Writing a basic RecyclerView.Adapter

 and how it is similar to a typical getView() implementation

-In my previous article, ListView and ViewHolder, I discussed about the ViewHolder pattern and how it should be combined to be a part of an adapter for a ListView, or more specifically - a part of an adapter's getView()
+In my previous article, ListView and ViewHolder, I discussed about the ViewHolder pattern and how it should be combined to be a part of an adapter for a ListView, or more specifically - a part of an adapter's getView() method.

 We had a simple model named Profile, which describes some basic information of a person.
 It has an image, a name and a short bio: